zajacn/metagenomics_course_FGCZ/README.md

 ### Metagenome Atlas Tutorial 1

-If you find yourself in a place that looks like this (except with your name and perhaps a different server):
+If you find yourself in a place that looks like this (except with your name and perhaps a different server and perhaps a different project):

 ![plot](pictures/cluster_location_scshot.png)